arielherself/espresso/README.raw.md

 ## Arresting Hong Kong’s decline

-The last time Hong Kong released population data it revealed an exodus.
-Some 121,500 Hong Kongers—1.6% of the population—fled in the 12 months to June 2022.
-They were escaping a recession, one of the world’s highest [covid death rates](https://www.economist.com/graphic-detail/2022/03/18/hong-kong-is-now-the-centre-of-the-pandemic) and a crippling covid-containment regime.
-They were also fleeing the repression that came in 2020 with a swingeing [national-security law](https://www.economist.com/interactive/essay/2022/07/01/how-hong-kong-became-a-police-state).
-The government will, then, be nervous when new figures are released on Thursday.
+“Will the last person to leave…turn out the lights.”
+So ran a famous <em>Sun</em> headline at the prospect of people fleeing dysfunctional Britain.
+In tropical Hong Kong they’ll have to remember to switch off the air conditioner too.
+On Thursday the territory reported a population decline in 2022 of 68,300—around 1% of its people—the third straight year it has fallen.

+A low birth rate doesn’t help.
+But mostly people were fleeing recession and suffocating covid-containment measures.
+And it is no coincidence the exodus began in 2020, when China “gifted” Hong Kong a swingeing [national-security law](https://www.economist.com/interactive/essay/2022/07/01/how-hong-kong-became-a-police-state).

-Hong Kong’s chief executive, [John Lee](https://www.economist.com/china/2022/04/09/john-lee-a-tough-former-policeman-looks-set-to-lead-hong-kong), knows the territory has a problem.
-The former security chief remains committed to [suppressing freedoms](https://www.economist.com/china/2023/02/09/hong-kong-starts-its-largest-national-security-trial).
-But he has launched a scheme to allow international high-flyers to relocate to the city without needing a job offer, to fill gaps left by skedaddling executives.
+Hong Kong’s chief executive, [John Lee](https://www.economist.com/china/2022/04/09/john-lee-a-tough-former-policeman-looks-set-to-lead-hong-kong), knows he has a problem.
+He remains committed to [suppressing freedoms](https://www.economist.com/china/2023/02/09/hong-kong-starts-its-largest-national-security-trial), but he has launched a scheme allowing international high-flyers to relocate to the city without needing a job offer.
 Thousands of new homes are planned to help reduce eye-watering property costs.
-And many covid restrictions have finally been lifted, although a strict mask mandate endures.
-That may not be enough to arrest Hong Kong’s decline.
+And many covid restrictions have finally been lifted.
+It may not be enough.

 ## Berlin’s International Film Festival